 You (or your care provider) should never touch your central line without first washing your hands.
+Central lines need to be flushed as directed to maintain patency (remain open and usable).
+Flushing is done with saline or a heparin/saline mix and pushed into the lumen through a syringe.
 When using or flushing the lumens or changing the dressing, hands should be washed and gloves should be worn.
-Central lines need to be flushed as directed to maintain patency and the dressing should be changed at least once a week and as needed (if it gets dirty or wet).
+The dressing should be changed at least once a week and as needed (if it gets dirty or wet).
 A home care nurse will be sent to your home to teach you to care for the central line catheter.
-Each home care agency has procedures and policies that guide their practice regarding flushing and dressing changes.
-Your nurse should provide teaching and written materials to guide your central line care at home.
+Each home care agency has procedures and policies for flushing and dressing changes.
+Your nurse will provide teaching and written materials to guide your central line care at home.

 Keep it dry.

-Your central line, including implanted ports IF they are accessed with a needle, should not come in contact with any water or moisture.
-Getting your central line wet can lead to an increase in the frequency of dressing changes and risk of infection.
+Your central line, including implanted ports that are accessed with a needle, should not come in contact with any water or moisture.
+Getting your central line wet can lead to the need for more dressing changes and a higher risk of infection.
 There are covers and sleeves available through most home care companies to keep the area dry when showering.
-If your central line dressing does get wet, soiled or has loosened, it should be changed as soon as possible to prevent infection.
+If your central line dressing does get wet, soiled, or has loosened, it should be changed as soon as possible to prevent infection.